Interprofessional Gerontology, Post-Baccalaureate Certificate

 Review Process

-Admissions considers several factors to determine eligibility: academic achievement, strength of the undergraduate program, application information, personal statement, work experience, any graduate degrees earned, motivation, leadership and service.
+Admissions considers several factors to determine eligibility: academic achievement, the strength of the undergraduate program, application information, personal statement, work experience, any graduate degrees earned, motivation, leadership and service.
 The undergraduate GPA is weighted with other criteria in the admissions process.

 Tuition